-When this is in season, mangoes grown in Hawaii are oh so delicious and sweet and definitely worth trying when you visit the islands.
+When it is Mango season in Hawaii, everyone on the island goes mango crazy.
+Mangoes grown in Hawaii are oh so delicious and sweet and definitely worth trying when you visit the islands.
 When the trees are loaded with mangoes, it’s a great time to start asking your friends if you can pick some or find some of the wild trees in secret spots that give the juiciest mangoes all for the taking.

-Surprisingly mangoes in East Hawaii are not as successfully grown compared to the west side of the island which has perfect sunny weather unlike the wetter side of the island.
-The dry west side fosters larger, delicious fruit and better volumes for sale at various markets.
+Surprisingly mangoes on the eastern areas of the Hawaiian islands are not as successfully grown compared to the west side of each island which has perfect sunny and dry weather that mangoes thrive in.
+The dry west side of each island produces larger, delicious fruit and better volumes for sale around the islands and various farmers markets.
 Mango season usually starts seeing fruits at the farmers markets or local fruit stand from June until October timeframe with the peak occurring towards the earlier part of the season.